seiretsym/word-guess-game/README.md

 # word-guess-game

 ## Summary
 A word guessing game based off of Hangman.
+Web Layout designed with Bootstrap.
+No use of custom css except for reset.
 Written with Javascript to control textContent in HTML elements.
 Played by typing with your keyboard!

 *Rules explained in browser*